jadecobra/python_tdd_exercises/source/calculator/calculator_11.rst

     import src.website
     import unittest

-  the terminal_ is your friend and shows :ref:`ModuleNotFoundError<what causes ModuleNotFoundError?>`
+  the terminal_ is your friend, and shows :ref:`ModuleNotFoundError<what causes ModuleNotFoundError?>`

   .. code-block:: python